spring-jdbc-crud/simplejdbcmapper/README.md

       WHERE ol.order_id IN (:orderIdList)
       ORDER BY ol.id
       """.formatted(sjm.getMultiEntitySqlColumns(multiEntity));

+  // create the named parameter
   MapSqlParameterSource param = new MapSqlParameterSource().addValue("orderIdList", orderIdList);
-  // Since the query has a named parameter we are using NamedParameterJdbcTemplate for this query RelationshipMapper relationshipMapper = sjm.getNamedParameterJdbcTemplate().query(sql, param, sjm.resultSetExtractor(multiEntity));
+  // For named parameters used NamedParameterJdbcTemplate for the query RelationshipMapper relationshipMapper = sjm.getNamedParameterJdbcTemplate().query(sql, param, sjm.resultSetExtractor(multiEntity));

   // add orders from the first query to the relationshipMapper so that we can build a relationship from it.